 Syllabus as contract.
 The course syllabus can be viewed as your "contract" with the professor.
 It describes the professor's requirements and expectations and other pertinent information.

-To avoid claims that you didn't cover precisely what you said you'd cover:
+To avoid claims by students that you didn't cover precisely what you said you'd cover you may:

 - Communicate clearly the course requirements and your expectations and policies.